Care

 Citronella Infusion Massages

-Once the mixture has cooled, filter and place it on a cotton pad.
+Once it cools, filter the liquid and apply it to a cotton pad.

 How to Avoid Lice Retreatment